 Broadway is, of course, the musical theatre capital of the USA, arguably slashing with London’s West End for the global title.
 Some of the biggest movie and music stars have been to Broadway and back, and business really is booming.
 Why not take in a show?

-Do you know any interesting or fun facts about Times Square that we’ve missed?
-Share them here in the comments section below!
+Do you know any fun facts about Times Square?
+Share them in the comments below!